pezkins/messaging-app/team/api-contracts.md

 - `targetLanguage` matches receiver's `preferredLanguage`
 - Translations are cached for future retrieval
 - `attachment` is null for text-only messages
+- `replyTo` is null for non-reply messages; contains original message reference for replies
 - Use `GET /api/attachments/download-url?key={attachment.key}` to get download URL

 ---